1Roue2Mains/1Roue2Mains.github.io/content/oeuvres/ladesserte/index.en.md

   **Essences : Black locust, Ash, Walnut, Elm**
 ---

-In this age of mobile working, **LA VAGABONDE** is the ideal traveling companion.
+In this age of mobile working, **THE VAGABOND** is the ideal traveling companion.
 <br/> A true *mobile office* for everyday use, without nails or screws.
 It can also serve as a *side table* for hotels and restaurants looking for unique furniture.